Skip to main content

 This weaver's account book was primarily kept by Benjamin Parsons (1773-1858), whose handwriting shows he began recording business transactions in 1794.
 The entries made by another local weaver on the first couple of pages predate Benjamin's lifespan, and were probably made by Benjamin's father, also named Benjamin.
 The senior Benjamin Parsons is identified as one of 49 weavers in East Hampton who signed the 1778 Loyalty Oath the British forced on residents.

 The younger Benjamin's records are more detailed; he often records the duration spent on each project.
 The accounts reference linen, flannel, wool, and tow (a rough jute or flax weave).
-In later entries are more technical weaving terms like cross banded, disappear, and worsted (a type of finely knit cloth from wool).
+In later entries are more technical weaving terms like cross banded, diaper, and worsted (a type of finely knit cloth from wool).

 Benjamin was typically paid through a barter of commodities or services, since coinage was rare in early America.
 Common payments included fish, flaxseed, rye, corn, carting, and farm work.
 At times Benjamin received shoes for his wife, Martha, and children, Esther and Selah.